MokeDuck/project.firebase-chat/README.md

 ### side note! ###

 We can call `log.append` in the console because we've set `id='log'` on the `<chat-log>` element.
-The browser makes elements available as global variables by their IDs (that is, it puts them into `window['some_id']`).
-It's fine to use this for interactive testing, like we're doing here, but **DON'T RELY ON THIS IN YOUR CODE OR SPECS**.
+The browser makes elements with ids available as global variables (that is, it puts them into `window['their_id']`).
+It's fine to use this for interactive testing like we're doing here, but **DON'T RELY ON THIS IN YOUR CODE OR SPECS**.
 Javascript is constantly evolving.
-If you pick an ID for your element that gets used by the Window later (something stupid and common, like, I dunno, `log`), all your code will break.
-You probably don't want to be fishing elements out of the DOM anyway (note that in this whole exercise, we never have to), but if you must, use `document.getElementById('some_id')` or `document.querySelector('#some_id')`.
+If you pick an ID for your element that gets used by the Window later (especially likely if it's something common—like, I dunno, `log`), all your code will expect `window.log` to refer to some element in your page, and it will instead refer to the new logging framework introduced in Javascript 19, and your code will break.
+You probably don't want to be fishing elements out of the DOM by their ID anyway (note that in this whole exercise, we never have to), but if you must, use `document.getElementById('their_id')` or `document.querySelector('#their_id')`.

 ### !end side note ###